 I’d like to respond here, for other teachers that might have the same question.
 Find HERE an older post with more info. about silent video.

 Why silent videos/films?
-While instead of a listening focus, the videos allow students to do the “language creating”.
-That can be in many ways; retelling the events, predicting what’s going to happen, writing the video narration, roleplaying the video scenes etc … Also, just use as a “hook” for your lesson topic, a way of prompting students schema and eliciting background knowledge.
+Principally, instead of a listening focus, the videos allow students to do the “language creating”.
+That can be in many ways; retelling the events, predicting what’s going to happen, writing the video narration, roleplaying the video scenes etc … Also, just use as a “hook” for your lesson topic, a way of prompting students’ schema and eliciting background knowledge.
 There are so many ways.

 There are so many ways to use silent video and focus on student language production instead of language reception.
 But make sure as with all use of video – you follow some hard and fast rules.
 See our recommended rules HERE, free to download in our Using Video In The Classroom Handbook.
 Lots of free helpers for teachers there.